Who Determines Fault Following an Auto Accident?

 - Failing to look before changing lanes.

-This is not an all-inclusive list; however, it does list some of the most common forms of fault that leads to an auto accident.
+This is not an all-inclusive list; however, it does list some of the most common forms of fault that lead to an auto accident.

 How Does the State of Virginia Treat the At-Fault Driver?